Quick Start with BabylonJS

 async function start() {

-// Initialize basic BabylonJS scene
+// Initialize BabylonJS scene using Bitbybit's helper function

-const { scene, engine } = initBabylonJS();
+const { scene, engine } = initBabylonJS(sceneOptions);

 // Create an instance of BitByBitBase for BabylonJS